Seizures and their various causes

 Thank you

-True seizures are rare in rabbits.
-When observed, they show a swift onset and last a few minutes.
+True seizures are a rare occurrence in rabbits.
+When observed, they demonstrate a rapid onset and last a few minutes.
 Recovery is generally complete.
-In rare cases, seizures leave the rabbit in a comatose state or can be accompanied by blindness.
-Seizure-like behavior is often related to intense pain, with the rabbit throwing itself on its side; eyes rolling in their socket.
+In rare instances, seizures may result in the rabbit entering a comatose state or leading to blindness.
+Seizure-like behavior is frequently associated with intense pain, manifesting as the rabbit throwing itself onto its side and rolling its eyes in their sockets.

 Two types of seizures are observed in rabbits: partial seizures with awareness of the environment, and generalized seizure with loss of conscience of the environment.